Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Green Flags

-- Willingness to discuss deeper feelings
+- Willingness to go deep, fast

 Red Flags

-- "Why can't you be more like everyone else?"
+- "Why can't you just be normal?"

 Type 5: The Investigator - Analyzing the Connection